Tomi-1997/Directed-Weighted-Graph/README.md

 # Directed Weighted Graph
 This project aims to construct a graph, perform certain alogirthms on it, and to simulate it through a graphical user interface.

+### How run
+download to jar file
+go to file location in commands line type java -jar Ex2.jar "your json file of a graph" or type with no arguments for a random graph. type java -jar Ex2.jar

 ## Graph implementation
 Our method of representing a graph with a group of edges and vertices, G (V,E) is with two hashmaps:
 One hash map for the edges for which each Edge has a string key containing the source vertex and destination vertex.